-The company finally received orders of transit from the Presidio in San Francisco stating they were to be at the Sothern Pacific Train Station and scheduled to leave at 2:30 P.M. on the 17th.
-The soldiers left the armory at 1:30 P.M. and marched from the armory up Salinas Street to Alisal Street, where they turned right and then turned left onto Main Street.
-From there they marched to the Southern Pacific Depot and boarded a train for Ft.
-Lewis, Washington.
+The company finally received orders of transit from the Presidio in San Francisco stating they were to be at the Southern Pacific Train Station and scheduled to leave at 2:30 P.M. on the 17th.
+The soldiers left the armory at 1:30 P.M. and marched up Salinas Street to Alisal Street, where they turned right and left onto Main Street.
 The company was led through the streets – in the rain – by the Salinas Union High School and Washington Elementary School Bands.
 The high school band played at Main Street and Gabilian Street while the grammar school band played at the train depot.
 The townspeople were encouraged to show up along the route to cheer the company.
 Children were allowed out of school to see the event.
-The company’s four trucks had been put on flat cars while other equipment and supplies were put in a baggage car.
-There were also a kitchen car and three coaches for the men.
-The company’s two tanks were already at Ft.
-Lewis since they were left there for repairs after the maneuvers in August 1940.
-For many of the men, it was their second trip to Ft.
-Lewis since they had taken part in maneuvers.
-At Oakland, California, the train cars were separated and the flat cars were attached to a freight train while the passenger cars, baggage car, and kitchen car were attached to the end of a passenger train.
+At the Southern Pacific Train Depot, they boarded their train.

-At Portland, Oregon, the train was transferred to the Great Northern Railway and went to Tacoma, Washington.
+In Portland, Oregon, the train was transferred to the Northern Pacific Railroad and went to Tacoma, Washington.
 From the station, they were taken by truck to Ft.
 Lewis.
-As they entered the base, they passed barracks after barracks and kept going.
+As they entered the base, they passed barrack after barrack and kept going.
 Many of the men wondered where they were being taken.
-When the trucks stopped, they found themselves in front of an area known as Area 12 with 200 brand new barracks that were built among the fir trees.
+When the trucks stopped, they found themselves in front of an area known as Area 12 with 200 brand-new barracks that were built among the fir trees.
 It was referred to as being scenic since they had a view of Mount Rainier to the east 70 miles away.
 The barracks were located at the south end of Gray Army Air Field.
 Their twelve two-story wooden barracks and recreational and supply houses were on both sides of the road and covered an area of four city blocks.

 The barracks were long and low and could sleep, 65 men.
 The buildings had forced air heating, but two soldiers in each one had to take turns at night to feed the coal furnaces.
 The barracks had electricity and adequate showers and washrooms for the men.
 There was a battalion mess hall that allowed 250 men to be fed at one time.
 Located across the street from the barracks was a branch of the post exchange.
 After arriving, they got to work fixing their cots in their barracks.
 Each man was issued two sheets, a mattress, a comforter, and a pillow and pillow cover.